 Get Lost Among the Tapestries of the Bazaars

 The bazaars of Konya are much more authentic than those in Istanbul.
-A local guy told me that Turkish bazaars sell “everything from string to furniture” and that couldn’t be more true.
-Try a hot cup of salep and browse more authentic local wares here than anything that could be found in Istanbul’s Grand Bazaar
+Konya locals will tell you that Turkish bazaars sell “everything from string to furniture” and that couldn’t be more true than in the souks and bazaars here.

 Fall in Love with the Poet Rumi

-Discover Ancient Civilizations
+Discover Ancient Civilisations

 Getting to Konya from Cappadocia

 You can take the bus from Cappadocia to Konya and the journey should take around 6 hours.
 If you prefer to have more of a full first day in Konya, you can also take a night bus from Cappadocia.